willwood/radar-map-viewer/README.md

 ## What is it?

 A small web application coded in PHP, that you host yourself on a web server.
-As its name suggests, lets you display an interactive rain radar, inside an iFrame.
+It lets you display an interactive rain radar, inside an iFrame.

 Radar Map Viewer (RMV) is powered using [Leaflet.js](https://leafletjs.com/) mapping, [Mapbox](https://www.mapbox.com/) imagery, [Twitter Bootstrap](https://getbootstrap.com/) 5 + [Font Awesome Icons](https://fontawesome.com/) for the user interface, [leaflet-color-markers](https://github.com/pointhi/leaflet-color-markers) for an optional map pin and the [RainViewer.com API](https://www.rainviewer.com/api.html) for live radar imagery.